Pursuit of pureness is the new anorexia

-Eating disorders may be classified as a psychological disorder but it’s also safe to say that we might all be well within the spectrum of disordered eating.
+Eating disorders may be classified as a psychological disorder but it’s also safe to say that the majority of us might all be well within the spectrum of disordered eating.

-There are over 500 million posts on Instagram tagged with food related hashtags – and with the birth of social media, came the sharp rise of voyeurism, comparison and obsession with what everyone is eating.
+There are over 500 million posts on Instagram tagged with food related hashtags – #cleaneating, #detox, #healthyliving — and with the birth of social media came the sharp rise of voyeurism, comparison and obsession with what everyone is eating.

 Brits spend, on average, 38,003 hours of their lives eating, and the average woman spends up to 17 years of her life dieting or trying to lose weight.
-It’s no wonder we’re so obsessed with food.
+But why the obsession?

 So how are we to know when an interest in healthy food is becoming obsessive?

 Founder of Sweet Enough, psychotherapist, addictions and eating disorder specialist, Lou Lebentz, believes that when the focus is solely on our external environment (what we look like), as opposed to our internal environment (what we feel like, and the health of our organs), we could be engaged in a disordered relationship with eating.

 ‘Very few people consider the effect of food on their mood and energy levels,’ says Lou.
 ‘We sadly live in a culture that is obsessed with the shape of our bodies and attaches happiness and attractiveness to how thin or fat we are.
 The issue with “clean eating” is that there’s an assumption that the alternative might be dirty.
 And that therefore eating dirty food makes us dirty, or in other words “not good enough”.